-The City of Mercer Island is a non-charter, code city which operates under the Council-Manager form of government as provided in Title 35A RCW.
-The seven-member Council is elected by the citizens on a non-partisan basis.
-The Council is responsible for the adoption of policies necessary for the operation and growth of the City.
-The Council appoints a City Manager to administer the affairs of the City in a manner outlined by themselves and by the public.
+The City of Mercer Island is a non-charter, code city which operates under the Council-Manager plan of government as provided in Title 35A RCW.
+The seven-member, at large, City Council is elected by the residents on a non-partisan basis.
+The City Council is responsible for the adoption of policies necessary for the operation and growth of the City.
+The City Council appoints a City Manager to administer the affairs of the City in a manner outlined by themselves and by the public.